 By Tim Lambert Trial by combat or trial by battle was common in Europe in the Middle Ages.
 If a man was accused of a serious crime he had the right to fight his accuser.
 People believed that God would ensure that right would prevail and that if a person was innocent he would win.… Continue reading A History of Duelling

-A History of Fascist Italy
+A History of Hanging

 A History of Highwaymen